"Sweet" Tools to Advance Equity

 Checking Assumptions to Advance Equity - These questions are intended to ensure users are on a path to advance equity by reviewing how an action or decision might impact the health & environment of groups of people most likely to suffer preventable adverse consequences.
 By checking our assumptions in a variety of contexts, we hope to avoid unintentionally perpetuating inequities.

-Authentic Community Engagement to Advance Equity- These questions are intended to help users thoughtfully engage with communities, and avoid unintentionally perpetuating inequities.
+Authentic Community Engagement to Advance Equity- This tool is intended to help users thoughtfully engage with communities, and avoid unintentionally perpetuating inequities.

-Framing Data to Advance Equity - These tips are intended to help professionals who work with population data, and spark ideas about using data tell the full story.
+Framing Data to Advance Equity - This tool is intended to help professionals who work with population data, and spark ideas about using data tell the full story.

-Measuring Performance to Advance Equity - These tips are intended to help measure whether or not an agency, program or project is creating conditions for equitable outcomes.
+Measuring Performance to Advance Equity - This tool is intended to help measure whether or not an agency, program or project is creating conditions for equitable outcomes.

-Designing Program Evaluation to Advance Equity - These tips are intended to help in designing program evaluation questions and tracking population-level data over time.
+Designing Program Evaluation to Advance Equity - This tool is intended to help in designing program evaluation questions and tracking population-level data over time.

 Did you use one of our Sweet Tools?
 Please help us out and tell us what you think.
 Take our one minute survey.